drumsoft/code-splash/README.md

 ## Effect Types

-Effects are displayed in round-robin order:
+Effects are randomly selected with intelligent prevention of excessive repetition (same effect won't appear more than twice in a row):

-1. **Scatter**: Characters fly out radially from the center
+1. **Scatter**: Characters burst out from the code block in all directions with physics-based motion
-2. **PopOut**: Characters pop out sequentially with scaling
+2. **PopOut**: Characters leap off the screen one after another with 3D perspective and gravity
-3. **Orbit**: Characters spiral outward in a circular motion
+3. **Orbit**: Text rotates along a pseudo-3D elliptical orbit path

-Each effect automatically fades out after 2-3 seconds.
+4. **Scroll**: A mass of code scrolls vertically at high speed across the screen
+5. **Accelerate**: Lines of code flow in from the side, accelerate, and shoot away

+Each effect features dynamic positioning, gradient colors, and automatic cleanup.

 ## Options